Australian Fisheries Management Authority

 The Australian Fisheries Management Authority (AFMA) is the Australian Government agency responsible for the management and sustainable use of fisheries resources including combating illegal fishing activities in the Australian Fishing Zone that covers 8,148,250 square kilometres, the third largest in the world, and in most of Australia's Exclusive Economic Zone, which extends to 200 nautical miles (370 km) from the coastline of Australia and its external territories, except where a maritime delimitation agreement exists with a state.

-AFMA is an agency of the Australian Department of Agriculture and Water Resources.
+AFMA is an agency of the Australian Department of Agriculture, Fisheries and Forestry.
 The Authority does not have a legal identity separate from the Commonwealth.

 History

 The Australian Fishing Zone (AFZ) was first declared in 1979, and covers Australian waters, generally from 3 nautical miles to 200 nautical miles from the Australian coast.
 To the 3 nautical miles boundary are state waters and fisheries are managed by the respective states.

 The Australian Fisheries Management Authority was established in February 1992 and its operations are governed by the Australian Fisheries Administration Act 1991 (Cth) and Fisheries Management Act 1991 (Cth).

 Australia declared an Exclusive Economic Zone (EEZ) on 1 August 1994, which extends to 200 nautical miles from its coastline.
 To the 12 nautical miles boundary is Australia’s territorial waters.